-I-ring norm? - if checked, all data intensities are adjusted as if Ring current is the I-ring norm value
+I-ring norm? - if checked, all data intensities are adjusted as if Ring current is the value given in I-ring norm value

-I-ring norm value - Ring current: defaults CLS - 200 mA (default); ALS - 500 mA Save Iring - save the I-ring values of a multi-energy measurement as a aXis2000 .txt file.
+I-ring norm value - CLS - 200 mA (default); ALS - 500 mA

+View I-ring - plot I-ring values for a stack

-Selecting OK then reads the information in the associated image (.xim) or spectral (.xsp) ascii (text) files into one or more aXis2000 buffers.
-Stacks are converted directly to .ncb files
+Selecting OK then reads the information in the associated image (.xim) or spectral (.xsp) ascii files into one or more aXis2000 buffers.
+Image sequences are converted directly to .ncb files

-READ (continued) return to top menu
+READ (continued)